New York City Car Accident Lawyer

 A settlement is the resolution of a lawsuit through an agreement for a specified amount of money.
 When such an agreement can’t be reached, the matter goes to trial.

 An injury claim can range from thousands to millions of dollars.
 It all depends on the extent of the damages you have experienced.
 The more serious and costly the injuries you’ve suffered, the more you should be given in compensation for those injuries.
-To get an estimate of your case’s value, contact an experienced personal injury attorney for a free consultation.
+To get an estimate of your case’s value, contact an experienced New York City car accident lawyer for a free consultation.

 Statute of limitations